edoakes/ray-graph/README.md

 ![MapReduce in Ray](figures/ray-mapreduce.jpg "MapReduce in Ray")

-In the above figure, we show tasks with rounded squares and actor methods with circles.
+In the above figure, we represent tasks with rounded squares and actor methods with circles.
 Data dependencies between tasks are represented by the black arrows, and stateful dependencies between subsequent actor methods are represented with the gray arrows.
 There are two common patterns of data transfer between tasks in this figure.